Abdomen: Posture

-The transverse abdominis muscle is the deepest muscle, therefore, it cannot be touched from the outside.
+The transverse abdominis muscle is the deepest muscle; therefore, it cannot be touched from the outside.
 It can greatly affect the body's posture.
 The internal obliques are also deep and also affect body posture.
 Both of them are involved in rotation and lateral flexion of the spine and are used to bend and support the spine from the front.
-The external obliques are more superficial and they are also involved in rotation and lateral flexion of the spine.
-Also they stabilize the spine when upright.
+The external obliques are more superficial and are also involved in rotation and lateral flexion of the spine.
+They also stabilize the spine when upright.
 The rectus abdominis muscle is not the most superficial abdominal muscle.
 The tendonous sheath extending from the external obliques cover the rectus abdominis.
-The rectus abdominis is the muscle that very fit people develop into the 6-pack ab look.
-Although it should really be a 10 pack as there are 5 vertical sections on each side.
-The 2 bottom sections are just above the pubic bone and usually not visible, hence, the 6 pack abs.
+The rectus abdominis is the muscle that very fit people develop into "six-pack" abs, though there are five vertical sections on each side.
+The two bottom sections are just above the pubic bone and usually not visible.
 The rectus abdominals' function is to bend one's back forward (flexion).
 The main work of the abdominal muscles is to bend the spine forward when contracting concentrically.